-Because the Parkview service area includes geographic concentrations of potentially vulnerable populations, including the Amish, Hispanic/Latino and African American populations, the assessment team reached out to these populations via targeted focus groups to better understand their health concerns.
+Because the Parkview service area includes geographic concentrations of potentially vulnerable populations, including the Amish, Hispanic/Latino, and African American populations, the assessment team reached out to these populations via targeted focus groups to better understand their health concerns.

 Thirteen health concerns were identified for the region.
+However for Huntington County this list was reduced to twelve as sexually transmitted disease did not satisfy the inclusion criteria.
 The assessment team objectively prioritized these using the Hanlon Method recommended by the National Association of County and City Health Officials.
 This method rates health concerns based on: 1) size of the health problem, 2) seriousness of the health problem, and 3) effectiveness of potential interventions.